nostrdesignguide/nostrdesignguide.github.io/docs/reference-designs/relays.md

 <img src={require('@site/static/img/relays/Desktop-Relay-Info.png').default} />

 ## Relay Browsing
 This is a hypothetical example of a client interface with a list of relays as categories.
-Selecting the relay cateogry updates the notes feed.
-Users automaticaly join the relay or a relay set as they navigate the client.
+Selecting the relay category updates the notes feed.
+Users automatically join the relay or a relay set as they navigate the client.
 <img src={require('@site/static/img/relays/Browse-by-relay.png').default} />

 ## Topic-Based Relays Grid